 We met Donna Debs, one of Joseph’s clients, and her spouse, Ray.
 I’d met Donna before and it was nice to see her and meet Ray…two nice and very energetic people.
 Donna suggested that we take the time to watch the Wendall Gilley film – and am I glad she did!

 As it turns out, Gilley was a plumber by trade.
 He started carving in his forties, turned it into a business by accident.
 One of the “summer people” suggested try to sell his carvings to Abercrombie and Fitch…so he did.
 Good thing for him.
 Gilley had to sell his plumbing business in his fifties to keep up with the demand for his carvings.
 Watching him tell his story – and watching his facial expressions along the way – it was priceless.
 One story was about his first carving.
 He made it and gave it to a woman at the Bar Harbor Times.
 She kept it on her desk for 30 years.
 Before she retired, and after he became famous, she gave it back to him.
 She feared that, after she died, someone would think it was a dopey thing and toss it.
-You could see by the way his fingered it that the gift and the remembering was extremely emotional for the now old man.
+Apparently, the returned gift became very sentimental for the now old man.

 We left the museum with just enough time to get to the Northeast Library to hear Janny Scott talk about her new book, The Beneficiary.
 It’s the story of her father, an Ardrossan heir (the famous estate on Philadelphia’s Main Line) as gleaned through his diaries.
 One of Joseph’s clients is also an Ardrossan heir and still lives on the property, and we’ve been to and through “the big house.”
 So the stories she told added to the picture Joanie paints.